jmettraux/aachen/src/cae__background.md

 <!-- .background -->
 ### Religious

-The character was born in a family entrusted with religious rituals.
-Or the character spent her or his youth in a monastery or preparing to become some kind of priest.
+Born in a family of priests (pagan faith) or in a family linked to a religious institution (christian faith).
+Training to become a priest or being a novice in a minster.

 <!-- clear -->